Mintbase/Grants-Program/applications/XPredictMarket.md

 ### Overview

 X Predict Market is a decentralized prediction market.
 The objective of X Predict Market is to enable users to participate in the prediction process in various ways by creating topics, discussing, predicting and approving the results.
 Users are also incentivized by these engaging activities.
 Beyond the prediction, users can actively interact and socialize with each other within the social system.
 It is a way to gather people's wisdom to conduct historical analysis and future exploration.
 It can also benefit current decision-making.
 Therefore, our team wants to contribute to such a way to condense the wisdom of the people.
-It will be developed based on Polkadot's substrate framework.
+It will be developed based on Mintbase's substrate framework.

 ### Project Details